theoboldalex/on_wax/README.md

 ```

 Note: As this project is very much a work in progress, the database tables are scaffolded on project start in _server.js_; However, as the project progresses, I plan to use the Sequelize CLI and migrations to manage changes to the Database.

+## UPDATE: FEB 2021

+The project now uses sequelize-cli for managing migrations.
+Docs for how to use the CLI can be found [here](https://sequelize.org/master/manual/migrations.html#migration-skeleton).